Chair: Monica Morse | Committee: Annemarie Conroy, Patricia Duff, Julia Paige

 What is the impact on Ingleside Terraces' property owners?

-Today, Ingleside Terraces Homes Association already works to maintain the character of our historic neighborhood through rigorous architectural design reviews and input to SF Planning.
+Today, ITHA already works to maintain the character of our historic neighborhood through rigorous architectural design reviews and input to SF Planning.

-If Ingleside Terraces becomes listed on the National Register of Historic Places, property owners only need to maintain the character of the exterior architecture that’s visible from the sidewalk and street, and are still able to make changes and additions (including ADUs) to their homes.
+If Ingleside Terraces becomes listed on the National Register of Historic Places, property owners only need to maintain the character of the exterior architecture that’s visible from the sidewalk and street, and are still able to make changes on the interior and remodel.

-In addition, there’s an extensive list of work that doesn’t need approval from Historic Preservation Commission which simplifies many projects.
-Generally, homes within historic districts see their values increase, so historic designation has that added benefit.
+In addition, there’s an extensive list of work that doesn’t need approval from the Historic Preservation Commission which simplifies many projects.

 What if a property has had material exterior changes since it was built?

-In the application process, each property and element will be assessed and classified as “contributing” or “not contributing” to the historic district.
 A contributing property or resource is any building, object, or structure which either adds to the historical integrity of the district or has architectural qualities that make the historic district significant.
+Modifications of non-contributing resources in a historic district are subject to review to ensure they don't harm the district's historic character.